j-brady/peakipy/README.md

 There are four main scripts.

-1. `read_peaklist.py` converts your peak list and selects clusters of peaks.
+1. `read_peaklist` converts your peak list and selects clusters of peaks.
-2. `edit_fits.py` is used to check and adjust fit parameters interactively (i.e clusters and mask radii) if initial clustering is not satisfactory.
+2. `edit_fits` is used to check and adjust fit parameters interactively (i.e clusters and mask radii) if initial clustering is not satisfactory.
-3. `fit_peaks.py` fits clusters of peaks.
+3. `fit_peaks` fits clusters of peaks.
-4. `check_fits.py` is used to check individual fits or groups of fits and make plots.
+4. `check_fits` is used to check individual fits or groups of fits and make plots.

 Below is a description of how to run these scripts.
 You can also use the `-h` or `--help` flags for instructions on how to run the programs.